-423 3.5.7 The following test information shall be submitted as part of the certification process, but will not 424 be displayed on the ENERGY STAR website: 425 i.
-Discrete power and performance data for all tested configurations: Standard Performance Data Measurement and Output Requirements 426 3.6 427 3.6.1 Data Elements: Disk Set and NVSS Disk Set Access Online 3 and Online 4 storage products 428 shall be capable of measuring and reporting the following data elements at the storage product 429 level: 430 i.
+3.6 Standard Performance Data Measurement and Output Requirements

+- 3.6.1 Data Elements: Disk Set and NVSS Disk Set Access Online 3 and Online 4 storage products shall be capable of measuring and reporting the following data elements at the storage product level: - i.
 Input Power, in watts.
-Input power measurements must be reported with accuracy within 431 ±5% of the actual value for measurements greater than 200 W, through the full range of operation.
-For measurements less than or equal to 200 W, the accuracy must be less than 432 or equal to 10 W multiplied by the number of installed PSUs; and 433 434 Inlet Air Temperature, in degrees Celsius, with accuracy of \pm 2°C. 435 3.6.2 Reporting Implementation: 436 Data shall be made available in a published or user-accessible format that is readable by 437 third-party, non-proprietary management systems; 438 ii.
-Data shall be made available to end users and third-party management systems over a standard network connection; 439 440 Data shall be made available via embedded components or add-in devices that are 441 packaged with the storage product (e.g., a service processor, embedded power or thermal meter or other out-of-band technology, or pre-installed OS); 442 443 When an open and universally available data collection and reporting standard becomes 444 available, manufacturers should incorporate the universal standard into their products.
+Input power measurements must be reported with accuracy within ±5% of the actual value for measurements greater than 200 W, through the full range of operation.
+For measurements less than or equal to 200 W, the accuracy must be less than or equal to 10 W multiplied by the number of installed PSUs; and - ii.
+Inlet Air Temperature, in degrees Celsius, with accuracy of $\pm 2^{\circ}$ C.

+3.6.2 Reporting Implementation:

+- i.
+Data shall be made available in a published or user-accessible format that is readable by third-party, non-proprietary management systems; - ii.
+Data shall be made available to end users and third-party management systems over a standard network connection; - Data shall be made available via embedded components or add-in devices that are packaged with the storage product (e.g., a service processor, embedded power or thermal meter or other out-of-band technology, or pre-installed OS); - iv.
+When an open and universally available data collection and reporting standard becomes available, manufacturers should incorporate the universal standard into their products. - v.
+Inlet air temperature data shall be reported for the controller chassis only.